BranchTaken/Hemlock/doc/tools/hocc.md

 Just as for tokens, non-terminals with variant contents must have a declared data type.
-A parser which universally utilizes implicitly typed non-terminals does not construct a parse tree, but it may still be useful as a recognizer, or as an abstract grammar specification which `hocc` can verify without generating a parser.
+A parser which universally utilizes implicitly typed non-terminals does not construct a parse tree, but it may still be useful as a recognizer, or as an abstract grammar specification which Hocc can verify without generating a parser.

 ```hocc